tomkimpson/ML4L/README.md

 See the [User's guide](https://lpdaac.usgs.gov/documents/715/MOD11_User_Guide_V61.pdf) and the original [data product](https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MYD11A1)

-See `Workflow.ipynb` for more detail on the raw data.
+See `Workflow.ipynb` for more details on the raw data.

-# Processed data
+# 2. Processing and joining raw data

-To get all this disparate data into a more manageable form call `python main.py --process_data`
+To get all this disparate data into a more manageable form call `python main.py --process_raw_data`

-This first creates:
+This creates:
-* Time Variable ERA fields
+* Time Variable ERA fields.
+One file per month
-* Time Constant ERA fields V15, V20
+* Time Constant ERA fields.
+One file per version (V15,V20)

-* +monthly lakes, salt lakes which are unchanged
++ monthly lakes, salt lakes which are unchanged.
+The MODIS files are also untouched.

+In order to use the ERA-MODIS data together to train a model, it is necessary to join the data in time and space.
+That is, given a collection of ERA features at time $t$ and grid point $x$ what is the corresponding real world observation provided by MODIS?
+This is done by the call `python main.py --join_data`.

+The general method involves taking an hour of ERA data (which covers the whole globe) and an hour of MODIS data (which covers just a strip) and then using a [GPU-accelerated k-nearest neighbours algorithm](https://github.com/facebookresearch/faiss) to find the nearest ERA grid point for every MODIS point.
+The 'nearness' measure is an L2 squared norm on the latitude/longitude coordinates rather than a [Haversine metric](https://en.wikipedia.org/wiki/Haversine_formula).
+We filter out any matches where the Haversine distance is > 50 km, and then group by the ERA coordinates to get an average temperature value.

+The outputs monthly `parquet` files.